bentomas/node-async-testing/README.md

     require('async_testing').wrapTests(suite, setup);

-See `test/test-wrap_tests.js` for more detailed examples of this in action.
+See `test/test-wrap_tests.js` for more detailed examples of wrapping in action.

-Additionally, all of the examples in this README can be seen in `examples/readme.js` which can be run with the following command:

-    node examples/readme.js

-Also, check out any of the files in the `test` directory:
+Or for that matter, check out any of the files in the `test` directory to see all that **node-async-testing** has to offer.

-    node test/*

-Running test suites
+Running Test Suites
 -------------------

-The easiest way to run a suite is with the `run` method.
+**node-async-testing** assumes you are going to have a one to one mapping between suites and files.
+So, to run a test suite, you actually tell it to run the file:

     require('async_testing').run('test-suite.js');

-The `run` method can take a file name or a directory name (it recursively searches the directory for javascript files that start with `test-`) or an array of any combination of those two options.
+The `run` method can take a file name or a directory name (it recursively searches directories for javascript files that start with `test-`) or an array of any combination of those two options.

 In order for **node-async-testing** to be able to run a file, the exports